Frequently asked questions

 Many researchers, myself included, prefer to keep peptides stored in a cool, dry environment — to help maintain sample integrity.
 Each lab may have its own specific storage protocols depending on the compound and research design.
 Do your research to determine best protocol for the specific peptide as they all have different requirements.

-All peptides offered by RevPep are produced and handled under clean laboratory conditions and are supplied in lyophilized (freeze-dried) powder form for research use.
+All peptides offered by Revolution Peptides are produced and handled under clean laboratory conditions and are supplied in lyophilized (freeze-dried) powder form for research use.
+While materials are manufactured with high purity, sterility is not guaranteed once the vial is opened or manipulated.
+Researchers should follow their own laboratory sterilization and handling protocols when preparing materials for study.